alexyorke/alexyorke.github.io/_drafts/2026-06-13-what-does-this-c-sharp-method-promise.md

 }
 ```

-The first method is orchestration.
-The second method is calculation.
+The first method orchestrates.
+The second calculates.
 Both are useful.
 They are just making different promises.

 The contract mismatch appears when a method positioned as a calculation actually performs orchestration: